jbavari/jbavari.github.io/source/_posts/2015-12-15-scoreboard-forms-in-react-and-angular-2.markdown

 To give Angular 2 a fair shot, it is still in Beta.
 However, if I were to start a project today, it would be in React, due to the huge community that is building, the tooling available, and being backed by Facebook, one of the utmost leaders in User inface design and performance.

 I hope this short write up helps!
 If you have any questions, please drop a comment and we'll clear things up!

+As a reminder, [here is all of the code](https://github.com/jbavari/scoreboard-form) is available on Github, feel free to open an issue.

 Cheers!